Certa Bonum Certamen - Fight the Good Fight

 An atmosphere of care prevails at St Patrick's where each young man's dignity is affirmed so that he may confidently strive for excellence in all dimensions of his life.
 This ethos of care aims to ensure the formation of strong characters that are based on Gospel values.
 Students are welcomed into one of nine Houses as a means of optimising personal care and leadership opportunities.

 Students are encouraged to explore their potential and pursue excellence within the realm of the College's extensive sporting program which includes inter-school and intra-school competitions.
 Opportunities exist for students of all ages, abilities and ambitions to participate in a range of activities.

-Developing a connectedness with local and global communities is recognised by St. Patrick's as an integral feature in the life of a young man.
-Students are encouraged to participate in local and international social justice immersion and student exchange programs.
+Developing a connectedness with local and global communities is recognised by St Patrick's as an integral feature in the life of a young man.
+Students are encouraged to participate in local and international social justice immersion.